1. I can’t find a class in my area. Are there any classes being planned?

 10. Am I qualified to become certified as an ASM instructor?

 We have two levels of instructors.
-Level One instructors need to be EMT or higher in medical training and be a motorcyclist.
+Level One Lead instructors need to be EMT or higher in medical training and be a motorcyclist.
 Retired medical professionals will be considered depending on years of service and experience.
-Level Two instructors do not need to have the medical background that a Lead instructor has and is not restricted in any way other than one restriction: A Level Two instructor can not teach a class alone.
-A Level One instructor must be present at all of the ASM certification classes.
+Level Two instructors do not need to have the medical background that a Lead instructor has and they are not restricted in any way other than one major restriction: a Level Two instructor can not teach a class alone.
+A Level One (Lead) instructor must be present at all ASM certification classes.
+A Level Two instructor can advance to Level One with time, experience, and a recommendation by a Lead Instructor who has worked with you.

 11. I’m interested in proceeding with instructor training, now what?